Rhetoric of science: Rhetorical figures in science

 Corresponding to distinct lines of reasoning, figures of speech are evident in scientific arguments.
 The same cognitive and verbal skills that are of service to one line of inquiry – political, economic or popular – are of service to science (Fahnestock 43).
-This implies that there is less of a division between science and the humanities than initially anticipated.
+This implies that there is less of a division between science and the humanities than anticipated initially.
 Argumentatively useful figures of speech are found everywhere in scientific writing.

 Theodosius Dobzhansky in Genetics and the Origin of Species offers a means of reconciliation between Mendelian mutation and Darwinian natural selection.
 By remaining sensitive to the interests of naturalists and geneticists, Dobzhansky – through a subtle strategy of polysemy – allowed a peaceful solution to a battle between two scientific territories.
-His expressed aim was to review the genetic information bearing on the problem of organic diversity.
-The building blocks of Dobzhansky's interdisciplinary influence that saw much development in two scientific camps were the result of the compositional choices he made.
+His expressed objective was to review the genetic information bearing on the problem of organic diversity.
+The building blocks of Dobzhansky's interdisciplinary influence that included much development in two scientific camps were the result of the compositional choices he made.
 He uses, for instance, prolepsis to make arguments that introduced his research findings, and he provided a metaphoric map as a means to guide his audience.
-One illustration of metaphor is his use of the term "adaptive landscapes."
-Seen metaphorically, this term is a way of representing how theorists in two different fields can unite.
+One illustration of metaphor is his use of the term "adaptive landscapes".
+Considered metaphorically, this term is a way of representing how theorists of two different topics can unite.

 Another figure that is important as an aid to understanding and knowledge is antimetabole (refutation by reversal).
 Antithesis also works toward a similar end.